PaulJulio/square-serverless-aws-php/README.md

 2. Write your serverless application (!) - the default is in `handler.php`
 2. Run `sls deploy` to deploy to Lambda
 2. Run `sls invoke -f hello -l` to invoke your function
 2. In this example, static web assets are stored with the project and served by lambdas.
-See the ['static/README.md'][5] for more info.
+See the [`static/README.md`][5] for more info.

 ## ToDos

 1. Local testing with SAM needed to reduce test-cycle time
 2. Static assets could all be served with one route if better mime-type logic were added to that route
+2. Local testing with [AWS SAM][8] would really help with the dev cycle

 ## PHP handler function signature